name: Kendall McComas

 - On January 23rd, Kendall performed a song at another Robert Burns celebration, this one held at the local Y.M.C.A.

-- On February 26th, a benefit entertainment was given at the K of P Hall, which included Kendall on the bill.
+- On February 26th, a benefit entertainment was given at the K of P Hall in Butte, which included Kendall singing twice on the bill, the second performance being billed as a Scotch

 - In late April, a "Scholarship tea" was arranged by the women's club of Whitehall, MT.
 Among the entertainment was "dancing and singing by Wayne and Kendall